oracle/python-oracledb/doc/src/user_guide/troubleshooting.rst

   both 32-bit.
 The ``DPI-1047`` message will tell you whether the 64-bit or 32-bit Oracle Client is needed for your Python.

+- If you are using Oracle Instant Client libraries (and not using a full Oracle Database installation or a full Oracle Instant Client installation (such as installed by Oracle's GUI installer)), check whether the ``ORACLE_HOME`` environment variable is set.
+If it is, unset this variable.

 - Set the environment variable ``DPI_DEBUG_LEVEL`` to 64 and restart python-oracledb.
 The trace messages will show how and where python-oracledb is looking for the Oracle Client libraries.